DebadityaShome/debaditya-portfolio/content/home/experience.md

     date_end: '2021-08-16'
     description:
     * Conducted cross-disciplinary research at the intersection of Federated learning and wireless communications under the supervision of Dr. Omer Waqar from Thompson River's University.
-    * Authored a comprehensive review paper addressing a gap in literature on the biredirectional interplay of Federated learning and wireless communications, under review at **Transactions on Emerging Telecommunications Technologies**
+    * Authored a comprehensive review paper addressing a gap in literature on the biredirectional interplay of Federated learning and wireless communications, under review at <b> Transactions on Emerging Telecommunications Technologies </b>

 design:
   columns: '2'